Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-all.md

 ----

-##Propagator Rules
+## Propagator Rules

-Propagators are an advanced feature integral to correct agent operation and overriding any of the default propagators is highly discouraged.
-You may need to add new propagators although this scenario is not fully supported.
+Propagators are an advanced feature integral to correcting agent operation, and overriding any of the default propagators is highly discouraged.
+You may need to add new propagators, although this scenario is not fully supported.
 There is currently no way to add new propagators to the ELT (CLR2) profiler since they are not currently controlled by the policy file.
 Only the new instrumentation (CLR4) profiler will load propagators from your policy file.
-However the syntax is not as user friendly as propagation is complex and propagator rule syntax is subject to change in future versions.
+However, the syntax is not very user-friendly, as propagation is complex and propagator rule syntax is subject to change in future versions.

 ----

-#Trigger Rules
+## Trigger Rules

 Trigger rules specify methods whose incoming data should be checked for security issues.
 Any tainted data that does not have a proper escape tag allowed by the rule will raise a finding that will be sent to TeamServer.

-###Trigger Rule Syntax
+### Trigger Rule Syntax

 ```xml
 <rules>